andymac-2/haskell-docs/docs/book/start.md

     = 30                simplify
 ```

 And this is exactly what Haskell does behind the scenes.
 Note that because Haskell works the same way as a math student does, it does not require the expressions to be in order.
-Defining `y` before `x` is perfectly valid Haskell.
-In addition, the values for `x` and `y` are constants, and we cannot reassign them later.
+Defining `y` above `x` is perfectly valid Haskell.
+In addition, the values for `x` and `y` are constants, and we cannot reassign or change them later.
 Haskell does not have variables in the traditional sense like other programming languages.

 Haskell can only do two things to evaluate an expression.
-It can either *simplify* and expression if it has enough information, or it can *substitute* one expression into another.
+It can either *simplify* an expression if it has enough information, or it can *substitute* one expression into another.
 If you give it a problem that cannot be solved using these two operations, then it will fail.
-For example let's consider another question you might see in a Mathematics class.
+For example let's consider another question you might see in a mathematics class.

 ```haskell
 Given that